John Ross Robertson: Career

+Sports

 The world of sports was also a focus for Robertson’s public-spiritedness.
 A fervent advocate of amateur sport, he served as president of the Ontario Hockey Association (OHA) from 1899 to 1905, which was a critical time period in the history of the sport.
 His battle to protect hockey from the influence of professionalism caused him to be called the "father of Amateur Hockey in Ontario."
 During his term as president, the OHA was able to set rules defining professionalism in hockey.
 He worked especially hard to rid hockey of increasing violence both on and off the ice.
 Robertson donated three similarly named trophies to the OHA for its annual playoffs champions, which included the first J. Ross Robertson Cup for the senior division, the second J. Ross Robertson Cup for the intermediate division, and the third J. Ross Robertson Cup for the junior division.
 His donation of silver trophies to hockey, cricket, and bowling further encouraged amateur competition.
 He was inducted into the Hockey Hall of Fame in 1947.

+Personal life

 In 1881, Robertson’s daughter Helen and niece Gracie died of scarlet fever on the same day.

-In 1883, Robertson, at his own expense, build The Lakeside Home for Little Children, on Toronto Island.
+In 1883, Robertson, at his own expense, build The Lakeside Home for Little Children, on Toronto Islands.